UnaCloud/UnaCloud2/README.md

 java –jar ClientUpdater.jar 1
 ```
-* Change priviligies on script only for root
+* Change priviligies on script only for root user
 * Configure startup execution for script through rc.local file or /etc/init folder.
 This configuration depends of your operating system version, please check official manual.
 * Check again if your Java is installed correctly using "java -version" command.